 The purpose of this operation is to place a purchase order with the manufacturer for finished goods.
 PurchaseOrder is a set of line items describing ordered finished goods (see class diagram).
 StartHeader is detailed in the Basic Callback Scenario.
 This message header contains a callback location and message identifier to be retained by the system for sending the shipping notification in the final request/response.
 Response is a tacit acknowledgement that the purchase order was received and validated.
-If the purchase order is invalid for any reason, a POFault is sent to the client.
+If the purchase order is invalid for any reason (such as invalid schema, invalid quantity, and invalid product number), a POFault is sent to the client.